The Cyan Language: Selecting an eval Method for Exception Treatment

 Before returning, the {\tt throw:} method of {\tt Any} removes the objects pushed into {\tt CatchStack} together and after {\tt CatchEven}.

-Every block of type {\tt Block} or {\tt UBlock} has a method \begin{cyan} @checkCatchParameter public fun ((catch:Any)+ finally: Block) :t [ ... ] \end{cyan} responsible for catching exceptions.
-The metaobject {\tt checkCatchParameter} attached to this method checks whether each parameter to a {\tt catch:} selector has at least one {\tt eval:} method, each of them accepting one parameter whose type is sub-prototype of {\tt CyException}.
+Every function of type \verb|Function<Nil>| has a method \begin{cyan} @checkCatchParameter func ((catch: Any)+ finally: Function<Nil>) t { ... } \end{cyan} responsible for catching exceptions.
+The metaobject {\tt checkCatchParameter}, whose annotation is attached to this method, checks whether each parameter to a {\tt catch:} keyword has at least one {\tt eval:} method, each of them accepting one parameter whose type is subprototype of {\tt CyException}.